Online shoppers often postpone their buying decision. Being a frequent online shopper, I, myself, have done it.

 2. Set up Product Category Specific discounts

+The discounts can be created for any specific category(ies) at your store.
+The category discount is applicable both at the cart and product level.
 Here you can exclude or include a list of products or products that are already on sale, from the discount.
+This is configured in the filter section of the rule page.

 3. Set up Product-Specific discounts

-You can add validity/timer to your discount campaign.
+You can add validity/limitations to your discount campaign.
 This makes the discount valid for a definitive period of time.
 Note that the timer will not be displayed on the customer front.

 5. Provide discounts based on coupons